Set up Control Management

 Complete the control

-Click on "save" if the control looks like you wish.
+Click on "Create Control" if the control looks like you wish.
 You will see the message below.

 Tip: It is always recommended to have a double check with your Customer Success Manager to make sure everything is set up as intended.